AeshEmi1/searxng-secure/docs/admin/installation-scripts.rst

 .. _caddy: https://hub.docker.com/_/caddy

-When all services are installed and running fine, you can add SearXNG to your HTTP server.
+When all services are installed and running fine, you can add SearXNG-SE to your HTTP server.
 We do not have any preferences regarding the HTTP server, you can use whatever you prefer.